 What is a Drone?

-The Benefits of Using Drone Footage of a House For Sale
+Benefits of Using Drone Footage of a House For Sale

 Using a drone to take photos and videos of your property can greatly enhance your listing.
 Here are some of the top ways a drone can make your home more marketable.

-Create a Virtual Walkthrough
+1. Creates a Virtual Walkthrough

-A drone can fly through the interior of your home, shooting continuous video the whole time.
+A drone can fly through the interior of your home, shooting a continuous video the entire time.
 This creates a virtual tour that can show buyers the layout of your home.

-For a potential buyer looking at houses, it will give them a better idea of the layout of the property and how the rooms flow into one another.

-Instead of seeing one room at a time, chopped up by photographs, buyers can see for themselves how it would feel to walk through your home.
+For a potential buyer looking at houses, this gives them a better idea of the layout of the property and how the rooms flow into one another.
+Plus, instead of seeing one room at a time, chopped up by photographs, buyers can see for themselves how it would feel to walk through your home.

-Create an Emotional Connection
+2. Builds an Emotional Connection

-A drone can also be used in just one room but spun slowly to show off a 360-degree view.
+A drone can be used throughout the property or in just one room, but spun slowly to show off a 360-degree view.
 To your buyers, this creates the illusion that they are in the room, turning their heads to look around.

-Grab Buyers’ Interest
+4. Grabs Buyers’ Interest

-Attract a Larger Pool of Buyers
+5. Attracts a Larger Pool of Buyers

 Using drones can also help you appeal to a larger pool of buyers, namely, those who are out of town.
-In our virtual world, buyers often have to purchase homes they’ve never been inside.
+In a virtual world, buyers often have to purchase homes they’ve never been inside.

 Some out-of-town buyers will also make a quick trip to view the top homes on their list in person before making an offer.
 Your drone footage can create enough interest to help you secure a spot on that list.

-Drawbacks of Using a Drone
+Drawbacks of Using a Drone When Selling a Home

 While drone footage can greatly increase the appeal of your listing, there are some drawbacks, too.

-Hard to Keep Steady
+1. Hard to Keep Steady

-Not Ideal for Some Properties
+2. Not Ideal for Some Properties

 How to Find a Drone Pilot

-Do You Need Drone Footage?
+Do You Need Drone Footage When Selling?

 Of course, it’s possible to sell your home without drone footage.
 But the many benefits of using a drone clearly outweigh the minor drawbacks, making it a great addition to your overall marketing strategy.